March 18, 2021

 - Residency - University of Calgary Foothills Medical Centre, Calgary AB (1996-2000), Neurosurgery

 - Medical School - University of Calgary (1991-1994)

-Angela V. Price, M.D., is a Clinical Assistant Professor in the Division of Pediatric Neurosurgery at UT Southwestern Medical Center.
+Angela V. Price, M.D., is a Clinical Associate Professor in the Division of Pediatric Neurosurgery at UT Southwestern Medical Center.

 A pediatric neurosurgeon, Dr. Price leads the Children’s Health surgical epilepsy service and is a member of the Pediatric Brain Tumor Program’s multidisciplinary team.
 She also sits on the Children’s credentialing committee.

 She specializes in surgically treating a wide variety of operable neurological conditions, particularly intractable epilepsy.